Andrew Percy: Third term

 Following the general election held on 8 June 2017, Percy was, again, re-elected as the Member of Parliament for Brigg and Goole with an increased majority of 12,363, an increase from 2015 of 7.4%.
 Percy announced that he would not return as Parliamentary Undersecretary of State and Minister for Local Growth and the Northern Powerhouse, stating that he wished to return to the backbenches.

 It was announced in September 2017 that Percy would be the Prime Minister's Trade Envoy to Canada, a newly created role.

-On 22 July 2019, Percy resigned from the Trade Envoy role in protest over Liam Fox's planned no-deal policy that he believed would threaten the UK's annual £800 million business with Canada, criticising what he called the "cack-handed" proposal to scrap or slash tariffs on almost all imports – blaming it for Ottawa's refusal to give the UK its existing deal with the EU.
+On 22 July 2019, Percy resigned from the Trade Envoy role in protest over Liam Fox's planned no-deal Brexit policy that he believed would threaten the UK's annual £800 million business with Canada, criticising what he called the "cack-handed" proposal to scrap or slash tariffs on almost all imports – blaming it for Ottawa's refusal to give the UK its existing deal with the EU.

 Fourth term

 On 13 May 2020, Percy was absent from a vote on Agriculture Bill — New Clause 2 — International trade Agreements: Agricultural and Food Products — Compliance with UK and Word Trade Organisation Standards.
 When challenged by a member of his constituency he reportedly said: "There was no particular reason for not voting on that amendment".
 When pressed for an explanation from his farming constituent, Percy declined to expand.
 Percy participated in three other votes on the same day.

 On 15 September 2020 he was one of two Conservative MPs (together with Roger Gale) who voted against the UK Internal Market Bill at second reading.

-Percy is standing down at the next general election.
+Percy stood down at the 2024 general election.